dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

       password: '{STROMPATH-CLIENT-SECRET}'
     },
     headers: {
       'Content-Type': 'application/json'
     },
-    json : {
+    json: {
       type: 'basic',
       // Passing in the base64 encoded credentials
       value: pass
     }
-  }, function(error, response, body){
+  }, function (error, response, body) {
-     // If response is successful we'll continue if(response.statusCode === 200){
+    // If response is successful we'll continue if (response.statusCode !== 200) return callback();
-       // A successful response will return a URL to get the user information var accountUrl = body.account.href
+    // A successful response will return a URL to get the user information var accountUrl = body.account.href;

     // We'll make a second request to get the user info.
 This time it will be a GET request request({
       url: accountUrl,
       method: 'GET',
       auth: {
         // Your API Client ID
         user: '{STORMPATH-CLIENT-ID}',
         // YOUR API Client Secret
         password: '{STROMPATH-CLIENT-SECRET}'
-         },
-       }, function(error, response, body){
+      }
+    }, function (errorUserInfo, responseUserInfo, bodyUserInfo) {
-         // If we get a successful response, we'll process it if(response.statusCode === 200){
+      // If we get a successful response, we'll process it if (responseUserInfo.statusCode !== 200) return callback();

-           body = JSON.parse(body);
+      var parsedBody = JSON.parse(bodyUserInfo);
-           // To get the user identifier, we'll strip out the Stormpath API var id = body.href.replace("https://api.stormpath.com/v1/accounts/", "");
+      // To get the user identifier, we'll strip out the Stormpath API var id = parsedBody.href.replace('https://api.stormpath.com/v1/accounts/', '');

-           // Finally, we'll set the data we want to store in Auth0 and migrate the user callback(null, {
+      // Finally, we'll set the data we want to store in Auth0 and migrate the user return callback(null, {
         user_id : id,
-             username: body.username,
+        username: parsedBody.username,
-             email: body.email,
+        email: parsedBody.email,
         // We set the users email_verified to true as we assume if they were a valid
         // user in Stormpath, they have already verified their email
         // If this field is not set, the user will get an email asking them to verify
         // their account
         email_verified: true,
         // Add any additional fields you would like to carry over from Strompath });
-         } else {
-           callback();
-         }
-       })
-     } else {
-       callback();
-     }
+    });
   });
 }
 ```